Not sure if you need to schedule service? Or just looking for a few ways to save money? We can help.

 How much attic insulation will I need for a 2,000 square foot home?

 Insulation is installed by either batts or preformed blankets, blown-in or a combination thereof.
-The total should be around R-38 to R-50.
-If you are adding to existing insulation, then the insulation r values add together to achieve the desired number.
-If you currently have R-20 insulation in your attic, then add R-30, which will result in R-50.
-For more specific information, contact a reputable insulation company, such as Efficient Attic Systems (EAS).
+The actual recommended amount will vary based on your home's unique needs, but a general rule of thumb may be around R-38 to R-50.
+If you are adding to existing attic insulation, then the insulation R values add together to achieve the desired number.
+For example, if you currently have R-20 insulation in your attic, adding R-30 will result in a total value of R-50.
+For more specific information and for more ways to use your attic to save on heating and cooling bills, contact a reputable insulation company such as Efficient Attic Systems